madsmtm/objc2/crates/objc2/src/topics/layered_safety.md

 Rust has a concept of "safety" (see the [nomicon] for details), which Objective-C completely lacks.

-You will find when using `icrate` that basically everything (that has not been manually audited) is `unsafe`.
-So you might rightfully ask: What's the point then?
+You will find when using the framework crates that basically everything (that has not been manually audited) is `unsafe`.
+So you might rightfully ask:
+What's the point then?
 Can't I just use `msg_send!`, and save the extra dependency?
-Yes, you could, but in fact `icrate` is much safer than doing method calling manually, even though you may end up writing `unsafe` just as many times.
+Yes, you could, but in fact the framework crates are much safer than doing method calling manually, even though you may end up writing `unsafe` just as many times.
 I dub this "layered safety"<sup>1</sup> to capture the fact that _not all usage of `unsafe` is created equally_!

-Simply put, when using an `unsafe` method in `icrate`, you have to ensure the compiler of much fewer things than when doing method calling manually.
+Simply put, when using an `unsafe` method in e.g. `objc2-foundation`, you have to ensure the compiler of much fewer things than when doing method calling manually.
-To see why this is the case, let me guide you through the various abstraction layers that `icrate` and `objc2` provide, and we'll see how each step makes things safer!
+To see why this is the case, let me guide you through the various abstraction layers that the framework crates and `objc2` provide, and we'll see how each step makes things safer!

-`icrate` is not perfect, and there may be cases where you have to drop down into lower-level details; luckily though, the fact that we have this layered architecture with each step exposed along the way allows you to do exactly that!
+The framework crates are not perfect though, and there may be cases where you have to drop down into lower-level details; luckily though, the fact that we have this layered architecture with each step exposed along the way allows you to do exactly that!

 <sup>1: I haven't heard this concept named before, if you know of prior art on this please let me know.</sup>